mikademarco/zz_micdemarco.github.io/_posts/2016-11-12-setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-1.md

 ![Run in chrome](/assets/2016-11-13_15-42-12.png)

-The code is available [on github](https://github.com/micdemarco/Mic.Fraz)

 # Step 2 - Install docker and run microsoft/dotnet:latest image

 There are many tutorials on getting started with docker so I won't go into that.
 The [docker getting started docs](https://docs.docker.com/engine/getstarted/) are excellent!

-For the next step we will be using the [microsoft/dotnet image](https://hub.docker.com/r/microsoft/dotnet/) which contains the sdk for building dotnet core applications.
+In the next step I will be using the [microsoft/dotnet image](https://hub.docker.com/r/microsoft/dotnet/) which contains the sdk for building dotnet core applications.

 # Step 3 - Create and run a docker image

-Next we will create a docker file that will take out solution, compile it and run it.
+Next create a docker file that will copy the solution files, compile it and run it.

 In the solution root, create a Dockerfile and add the following: